nhost/nhost/DEVELOPERS.md

 ## Testing

 In order to run tests, the Nhost testing backend should run locally.
-You can start in from a separate terminal:
+You can start it in from a separate terminal:

 ```sh
 cd examples/testing-project
 nhost -d
 ```

-Once Nhost runs locally, you can run the tests with the following command run from the root folder of the repository:
+Once Nhost started locally, you can run the tests from the root folder of the repository with the following command:

 ```sh
 pnpm test